 National Annual Convention

-While the National Collegiate Honors Council is active throughout the year, it is at our annual national conference, held in the fall, that members from across the United States gather to share ideas and take part in panels, workshops and lectures about all different aspects of honors programs.
+While the National Collegiate Honors Council is active throughout the year, it is at the annual national conference held in the fall, that members from across the United States gather to share ideas and take part in panels, workshops and lectures about all different aspects of honors programs.
 There are numerous opportunities for honors students to participate in the NCHC conference as presenters, panel participants, moderators and more.
-Each year for the past three years, the SNC Honors Program has worked with students interested in participating in the national convention.
+The St. Norbert College Honors Program supports and encourages students interested in participating in the national convention.
 This year’s convention will be held in Seattle, WA, on October 12th - October 16th, 2016.
 Four honors program participants have been selected from a pool of national applicants to present research in the form of poster presentations at the annual conference.